 Tara was born in Queens, New York.
 After graduating from American Musical Dramatic Academy and Lee Strasberg Institute, Tara began a small career in off Broadway shows.
 At 27, she moved to Burlington, WI where she continued her career in theatre and film.
 She is so incredibly grateful to see growth in the theatre world with Mosaic Players.
 To know a theatre stands and supports true equality for every single human being and isn't afraid to show it brings immense joy to Tara and she couldn't be happier to be part of it!

-Board Member, Founding Member
+Board Chair, Founding Member